floragunncom/search-guard-docs/_content/_docs_tls/tls_generate_installation_script.md

 ## Generated certificates

-The demo installer will place the following files in the `config` directory of your Elasticsearch installation:
+The demo installer will place the following files in the `config` directory of your OpenSearch/Elasticsearch installation:

 <div class="file-tree">
 	<div class="file-tree-title"> Files